 The Company uses "operating income" as a measure to evaluate the underlying fundamentals of its operations and believes it to be a useful measure of its corporate performance.
 "Operating income" differs from "net income applicable to common shareholders", which the Company believes is the most directly comparable GAAP measure, only by the exclusion of net realized gains and losses on investments, the cumulative effect of a change in accounting principle - goodwill and a charge relating to our Stonington subsidiary taken in 1998.
 The Company's management believes that "operating income" is useful to investors because it more accurately measures and predicts the Company's results of operations by removing the variability arising from fluctuations in the Company's investment portfolio and by removing non-recurring matters such as changes in accounting principles - goodwill, which are not considered by management to be a relevant indicator of business operations.
-The Company also uses operating income to calculate operating income per common share and operating return on average common equity.
-The following is a reconciliation of 1) net income applicable to common shareholders to operating income; 2) net income per common share to net operating income per common share; and 3) return on average common equity to operating return on average common equity:
+The Company also uses operating income to calculate operating income per common share and operating return on average common shareholders to operating income; 2) net income per common share to net operating income per common share; and 3) return on average common equity return on average common equity: